GlennStreetman/copyExcelChart/README.md

     replaceCellRefs, //object containing key value pairs of cell references that will be replaced while chart is being copied.
 )

+//if additional charts need to be copied do so here.

-//from output, write new file: product.xlsx writeCharts(output, './product.xlsx')
+// write new file: product.xlsx
+writeCharts(output, './product.xlsx') //source read , file name including relative or absolute path.

+//clean up old files
+fs.rmdirSync('./working', { recursive: true })